 Comedian Hannah Gadsby begins her new show, Douglas, by telling her audience what to expect.
 “This way I can meet your expectations–or alter them,” she says with a smile.
 Gadsby goes on to say that partway through the show, “The lights will come in, I’ll sit on this stool here, and there’ll be a ‘big reveal’.”
 The big reveal is that she has autism.

 I sat there, gobsmacked.
 For most of her life, Gadsby didn’t know she was on the spectrum.
 Wow.
 And despite having autism–or perhaps because of it–she has become very successful.

 Slowly over the next two days, I began to connect the dots.
-Our grandson, Hadrian has high-functioning autism.
-Like Hadrian, I can be intensely focussed on a special interest and instantly upset when plans get changed unexpectedly.
+Like others I know who have autism, I can be intensely focused on a special interest and instantly upset when plans get changed unexpectedly.
 I can be blunt and unaware of other people’s feelings.

 When I expressed my suspicions to a couple of friends, they listened compassionately without questioning me.
 I was onto something.

 Two online tests I completed indicated that I may have borderline high-functioning autism.
 In those tests, I saw more evidence of autism: I tend to notice and get disturbed by small sounds that others may not notice or care about.
 I have difficulty putting myself in another person’s shoes.
 It takes effort to be a good diplomat.
 I somehow get into tricky or complicated situations.
 It takes me longer than others to get a joke.

 As a longtime ally to a loved one with autism, I know that people on the spectrum can learn to compensate for these tendencies, and I have.
 But it takes effort.
 I need more time and calmness to get there.